About Jason Masciarelli

 Back in Singapore, I co-founded one of the early Force.com OEM partners — a B2B mobile and commerce software company that gave me my first real experience building a product from the ground up.
 We operated across the US and Asia-Pacific before I eventually returned home.

-In 2017 I joined Pegasystems, where I've spent the past several years leading partner ecosystem strategy, building and running Pega Ventures, and most recently leading Go-to-Market for Launchpad.io — helping software companies build new revenue streams on Pega's workflow platform.
+Since then I've spent the past several years at Pega leading partner ecosystem strategy, building and running Pega Ventures, and most recently leading Go-to-Market for Launchpad.io — helping software companies build new revenue streams on Pega's workflow platform.

 Outside of work, the thing I'm most proud of is my relationship with my two sons.
-They're young adults now, and some of my favorite time is spent with them — whether that's on a snowboard, a motorcycle track, deep in the backcountry on an adventure ride, or sending it down a mountain bike trail.
+They're young adults now, and some of my favorite time is spent with them — whether that's on a snowboard, a motorcycle track, deep in the backcountry on an adventure ride, or grinding up a mountain bike trail.
 We also spend a lot of time just talking — about philosophy, life, business, tech, where the world is going.
 They push my thinking more than most people I meet professionally.
 Watching them find their paths has been one of the great privileges of my life.

 The best part of where I've landed is who I get to share it with.
 My wife is my ride or die — adventure partner, sounding board, and the person who somehow makes me want to be better while making me feel completely free to be myself.